-Yukon University study finds microplastics in Whitehorse air | CBC News
+Whitehorse one of the only cities in the world to measure airborne microplastics | CBC News

 Microplastic pollution is usually associated with the ocean where it's been widely studied, but new research shows those tiny particles can be found in the air as well, even in the Yukon.

-A team of researchers at Yukon University has been monitoring the amount of microplastics being deposited from the atmosphere into the air around Whitehorse over the past two years.
+A team of researchers at Yukon University have been monitoring the amount of microplastics being deposited from the atmosphere into the air around Whitehorse over the past two years.

 To do this, they built metal containers, similar to fly traps, and filled them with ultra-purified water.
 When tiny particles fall out of the atmosphere and into the container, they get trapped in the water.